ENCCS/gpu-programming/content/2-gpu-ecosystem.rst

 It contains libraries, compilers, and development tools for programming and optimizing programs for AMD GPUs.
 For debugging, it provides the command line tool ``rocgdb``, while for performance analysis ``rocprof`` and ``roctracer``.
 In order to produce code for the AMD GPUs, one can use the Heterogeneous-Computing Interface for Portability (HIP).
-HIP s a C++ runtime API and a set of tools that allows developers to write portable GPU-accelerated code for both Nvidia and AMD platforms.
+HIP is a C++ runtime API and a set of tools that allows developers to write portable GPU-accelerated code for both Nvidia and AMD platforms.
 It provides the ``hipcc`` compiler driver, which will call the appropriate toolchain depending on the desired platform.
 On the AMD ROCm platform, HIP provides a header and runtime library built on top of the HIP-Clang (ROCm compiler).
 On an Nvidia platform, HIP provides a header file which translates from the HIP runtime APIs to CUDA runtime APIs.